edidiongumoh/MoCo-Lantern-Sturdivant-AI/README.md

 ---

 ##  Research Thesis
 MoCo Lantern explores the intersection of **Generative AI** and **Biomimetic Visualization** to solve fragmentation in municipal social service ecosystems.
-By applying stigmergy-based mapping—where high-demand resources "glow" based on real-time request density—the system transforms static service directories into a living, proactive intelligence framework.
+By applying stigmergy-based mapping where high-demand resources "glow" based on real-time request density—the system transforms static service directories into a living, proactive intelligence framework.

 ##  Key Technical Pillars